anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: If you are going to achieve excellence in big things, you develop the habit in little matters.
-Excellence is not an exception; it is a prevailing attitude.
+Quote: If we could learn to like ourselves, even a little, maybe our cruelties and angers might melt away.

-By: Colin Powell
+By: John Steinbeck